rogerhu/compsci_guides/Number-of-Connected-Components.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-    - Build the undirected graph.
+1. Build the undirected graph.
-    - Loop over the nodes and run a BFS on the node if it has not been explored before.
+2. Loop over the nodes and run a BFS on the node if it has not been explored before.
 It will behave as a sink that will swallow each connected component allowing you to increment a counter.
-    - To make your algorithm more efficient, use a global visited set for the entire graph rather than a new visited set for each component.
+3. To make your algorithm more efficient, use a global visited set for the entire graph rather than a new visited set for each component.

 ⚠️ **Common Mistakes**

-*
+* We may apply the union find algorithm where it uses Union by rank.
+The time complexity for this is O(log(N)) for each merge.
+We can improve this with both union by rank and path compression, which will offer us ~O(1) time for each union/find operation, so it gives O(V + E) time in total.

 ## 4: I-mplement